zeee1only/fpdf2/docs/Development.md

 This is extremely useful to peek into the PDF document structure.

-### set_pdf_xref.py
+### pdfly

-[set_pdf_xref.py](https://github.com/Lucas-C/dotfiles_and_notes/blob/master/languages/python/set_pdf_xref.py) is a small Python script that can **rebuild a PDF xref table**.

-This is very useful, as a PDF with an invalid xref cannot be opened.
+`pdfly` is a very handy CLI tool to manipulate PDF files: [py-pdf/pdfly](https://github.com/py-pdf/pdfly?tab=readme-ov-file#usage).

+Those are some very useful commands:

+* `cat`: concatenate pages from PDF files into a single PDF file
+* `meta`: show metadata of a PDF file
+* `x2pdf`: convert one or more files to PDF.
+Each file is a page.
+* `update-offsets`: rebuild a PDF xref table.
+This is allows to manually edit a PDF file in a text editor, and then fix its xref table so that a PDF viewer will be able to open it.

-An xref table is basically an index of the document internal sections.
+A **xref table** is basically an index of the document internal sections.
 When manually modifying a PDF file (for example one produced by `qpdf --qdf`), if the characters count in any of its sections changes, the xref table must be rebuilt.

-With `set_pdf_xref.py doc.pdf --inplace`, you can change some values inside any PDF file, and then quickly make it valid again to be viewed in a PDF viewer.